 The most popular way to fill the time is with a cocktail hour.
 And it remains one of the most classic ways to entertain guests.
 So what do you do during a wedding cocktail hour?
 Serve light refreshments and open the bar or have a signature cocktail.

-Having appetizers and drinks will allow your guests to mingle and get to know one another before they move to your reception.
+Serving appetizers and drinks will allow your guests to mingle and get to know one another before the reception begins.

 2. Let guests enter the wedding reception venue.